Jevford/DiceRoll/readme.md

 # Simple Dice Game using Java GUI components.
-Popularly known as Craps.
+Known as Craps.

+## How to run:
+- Simply execute the Craps.jar file by double clicking the item.
+** Please take note that you must have a JRE (Java Runtime Environment) installed to run jar files.

 ## How to Play:
 - Place a bet that is within your given cashpool (default: $1000).